Program Dates*: Mar 4-12, 2016

 **Students may make payments in smaller increments or at earlier dates as long as the amounts and deadlines above are being met.

-For an estimated analysis of anticipated costs and information on withdrawal policies, please refer to the program’s Financial Worksheet.
+For an estimated analysis of anticipated costs, please refer to the program’s Financial Worksheet.
 (Coming Soon)

 For more information on payments and information on the withdraw/refund policy, download the program’s Payment Agreement.
 (Payment Agreement and Refund Policy – Cuba 2016 (PDF))